-- Lives in or regularly visits any house built before 1950. - Lives in or regularly visits any house built before 1978 that has recent or ongoing renovations or remodeling. - From a low income family; (defined as incomes <130% of the poverty level) - Known to have a sibling or frequent playmate with elevated blood lead level. - Is a recent immigrant, refugee, foreign adoptee, or child in foster care. - Has a parent or principal caregiver who works professionally or recreationally with lead.
+- Lives in or regularly visits any house built before 1950.\ - Lives in or regularly visits any house built before 1978 that has recent or ongoing renovations or remodeling. - From a low income family; (defined as incomes <130% of the poverty level)\\ - Known to have a sibling or frequent playmate with elevated blood lead level. - Is a recent immigrant, refugee, foreign adoptee, or child in foster care. - Has a parent or principal caregiver who works professionally or recreationally with lead.
 (See sidebar for examples.) - Uses traditional, folk, or ethnic remedies or cosmetics (such as Greta, Azarcon, Ghasard, Ba-baw-san, Sindoor or Kohl.)

-Screening may not be indicated if the home has previously undergone lead abatement or tested negative for lead after remodeling.
+\ Screening may not be indicated if the home has previously undergone lead abatement or tested negative for lead after remodeling.

-Federal law mandates screening for all children covered by Medicaid.
+\\ Federal law mandates screening for all children covered by Medicaid.

-Healthcare providers should consider testing child per clinical judgment, if:
+Healthcare providers should consider testing additional children per clinical judgment, such as:

-- Parents have concern or request testing (including older children that have risk of exposure.) - Child lives within a kilometer of an airport or lead emitting industry or on former orchard land. - Child with pica behavior. - Child with neurodevelopmental disabilities or conditions such as autism, ADHD, and learning delays.
+- Child whose parents have concerns or request testing (including older children that have risk of exposure). - Child living within a kilometer of an airport or lead emitting industry, or on former orchard land. - Child with pica behavior. - Child with neurodevelopmental disabilities or conditions such as autism, ADHD, and learning delays.